mattjboland/ci-milestonethree/README.md

 ## Testing

-    I have thoroughly testing the Log in features as well as Log out, Register, Add Recipe, Edit Recipe and Delete Recipe.
+    I have thoroughly tested the Log in features as well as Log out, Register, Add Recipe, Edit Recipe and Delete Recipe.
 These are all working as they should and have no issues.
 I have also asked some friends to check the app too and all have been able to use the app easily with no issues.
+They can register and add recipes easily and have no issues updating or deleting recipes.

 ### Issues and Bugs